aienx/python-archive/readme.md

 A repository if personally built Python projects and scritps.
 Each project has its own folder and README.md file with more detailed information.

-_For a more visually appealing experience for browsing the protfolio, check out cheffred.me._
+_For a more visually appealing experience for browsing the protfolio, check out website cheffred.me._

 - ## Python Games:
   - ### Snake
-    A modifired python snake game where snake finds user input text (Name of Piece of Text).
+    A modified python snake game where snake finds user input text (Name of Piece of Text).
     <br>
     [Read More →](/python-games/py-snake)
   - ### Ping Pong